JPalmerK/YAWN_functions/README.md

 At present, this must be wav files.
 Which is a bummer.

 This section of code creates a dataframe with the audio file names and locations and the audio start time (assuming UTC).
-The data locally are typically in one of a few formats so two examples are provided here.
-This identifying names will be put into a function
+The data locally are typically in one of a few formats, so two examples are provided here.
+This identifying names will be put into a function.

 ```{r}